 Starting with spreadsheets

-These simple concepts can then be used to perform either basic tasks, i.e. you can use your spreadsheet as a tape calculator.
+These simple concepts can then be used to perform basic tasks, i.e., you can use your spreadsheet as a tape calculator.

-On the other hand, strength and scalability of a spreadsheet concept enables ordinary users without programming knowledge to, basically, create and manage rational databases and write programs.
+On the other hand, the strength and scalability of the spreadsheet concept enables ordinary users without programming knowledge to, basically, create and manage rational databases and write programs.

 This is what an empty spreadsheet looks like in Microsoft Excel:

-You are now on cell A1, as indicated by highlighted border around cell A1.
+You are now on cell A1, as indicated by the highlighted border around cell A1.

-A1 is than the address of your cell – i.e. your cell is located in column A of XFD columns and row 1 of 1048476 rows.
+A1 is the address of your cell, i.e., your cell is located in column A of XFD columns and row 1 of 1048476 rows.

-Think of a cell as of container for some of your data.
-If you want to add something to cell A1, or change existing data, you can enter into the cell by double-clicking it.
+Think of a cell as a container for some of your data.
+If you want to add something to cell A1 or change existing data, you can enter it into the cell by double-clicking it.

 You can type some text in that cell.
 If you do, it will be aligned to the left.

-You can also do this in formula bar – you can change address of the cell you are editing on the left of the formula bar if you want, and contents on the right:
+You can also do this by typing in the formula bar.
+You can change the address of the cell you are editing on the left of the formula bar, and edit the contents of your cell on the right of the formula bar:

 You can select multiple cells at once.
-If you right-click click on your selection you will get a pop-up menu with options to manipulate all those cells at the same time.
-For example, you can delete contents of all selected cells.
+If you right-click on your selection, you will get a pop-up menu with options to manipulate all those cells at the same time.
+For example, you can delete the contents of all selected cells.

-Width of your columns and height of your rows is irrelevant for your data, it’s purely visual.
-If you want to change the width of column A, position your mouse between the names of columns A and B, click and drag.
+The width of your columns and the height of your rows are irrelevant for your data; they’re purely visual.
+If you want to change the width of column A, position your mouse between the names of columns A and B, click, and drag.
 You can change row height the same way.

-By clicking “New sheet” button, you can also add new sheets:
+By clicking the “New sheet” button, you can also add new sheets:

 If we wanted to do so, we could also duplicate any existing sheet by right-clicking its name and selecting “Move or Copy…”:

-One or more of these sheets combined are called workbook, or just book.
+One or more of these sheets combined are called a workbook, or just a book.

-You can already see at top center of the window that your workbook was automatically named “Book1”.
-You can rename your workbook by saving it with save button located top left of the window:
+You can already see at the top center of the window that your workbook was automatically named “Book1”.
+You can rename your workbook by saving it with the save button located at the top left of the window:

-Note that Excel can open and read and save files with many different types of extension, such as legacy spreadsheets with extension “.xls”, spreadsheets of other programs such as LibreOffice with extension “.ods”, XML encoded files, web pages and text files.
-Nevertheless, in order to avoid issues it’s recommended that you save any file you crate of modify with Microsoft Excel as “.xlsx”.
+Note that Excel can open, read, and save files with many different types of extensions, such as legacy spreadsheets with the extension “.xls”, spreadsheets of other programs such as LibreOffice with the extension “.ods”, web pages, comma-separated values and text files.
+Nevertheless, in order to avoid issues, it’s recommended that you save any file you create or modify with Microsoft Excel as “.xlsx”.

 How to use formulas in Excel?